Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 5. Is this a repeat of something else in your capsule wardrobe?

-Too many repeats just takes up valuable space for other essential pieces.
+Too many repeats just take up valuable space for other essential pieces.

-For example, try not to have 5 pairs of similar jeans.
+For example, try to avoid having five pairs of similar jeans.

 Ultimately, you want to give yourself more combination options.